playcanvas/developer.playcanvas.com/content/en/user-manual/2D/texture-packing.md

 # Tools

-Here are some tools that can be used for texture packing supports PlayCanvas.
+Here are some texture packing tools that are compatible with PlayCanvas.

 ## TexturePacker Online (free)